Reynolds Family Winery: Producing Wine and Tequila on the Silverado TrailJoe Campbell

-Located on the Silverado Trail, sitting in the shadow of Atlas Peak in the heart of the Napa Valley, the Reynolds family has been growing grapes since 1996.
-What started out as a chicken ranch property has blossomed into 14 and a half acres of planted Cabernet Sauvignon.
+If you’re looking for the Best Silverado Trail Wineries, look no further.
+Reynolds Family Winery, located on the Silverado Trail, sits in the shadow of Atlas Peak in the heart of the Napa Valley.
+The Reynolds family has been growing grapes since 1996 in what started out as a chicken ranch property and has since blossomed into 14 and a half acres of planted Cabernet Sauvignon.
 For Steve Reynolds, wine has been a part of the dinner table going back to his childhood when he started tasting with his dad in high school.
 His interest in wine really set in after he met his wife, Suzie, while pursuing a degree in dentistry.
 They would day trip up to Napa.
 As time went on and Steve started his dental practice in the Central Valley he had a 15-minute epiphany that would result in him selling his business and moving up to the Napa Valley.

 Large Groups OK